Private bytes, Virtual bytes, Working set

 As a result of completely paging out the process’s private memory footprint to swap, Private Bytes summarizes the amount of RAM allocated to the process (though not necessarily used).

 Process executables use Private Bytes only to request memory.
 It doesn’t mean that they are actually using the memory they have requested.
 Private Bytes are considered “private” since they (usually) exclude memory-mapped files (e.g. shared DLLs).
-They do exclude some memory, however, but not all memory allocated by those files.
+They do exclude some memory, however, but not all memory is allocated by those files.
 Neither the executable nor the linked library is able to determine when private bytes change.
 In addition, private bytes are not just restricted to physical memory.
 They can also be paged to disk or listed in the standby page list (not in use yet, but not yet paged either).

 Private Bytes are the actual bytes allocated by your app, including pagefile usage. in general, private bytes are the overall committed memory. while the working set refers to the memory that is backed by RAM.